U.S. to demand disclosures as it eases Myanmar sanctions

 "The purpose of the public report is to promote greater transparency and encourage civil society to partner with our companies toward responsible investment," the departments of State and Treasury said in a fact sheet explaining the policies.

-White House spokesman Tommy Vietor told reporters the new investment "does not authorize investment with Burmese Ministry of Defense, state or non-state armed groups, or entities owned by the foregoing."
+White House spokesman Tommy Vietor told reporters the new investment "does not authorize investment with Burmese Ministry of Defence, state or non-state armed groups, or entities owned by the foregoing."

 NO REWARDS FOR ABUSERS